twpayne/chezmoi/chezmoi2/docs/REFERENCE.md

     *.txt   # ignore *.txt in the target directory */*.txt # ignore *.txt in subdirectories of the target directory backups/** # ignore backups folder in chezmoi directory and all its contents
+            # but not in subdirectories of subdirectories;
+            # so a/b/c.txt would *not* be ignored
+    backups/** # ignore all contents of backups folder in chezmoi directory
+               # but not backups folder itself

     {{- if ne .email "john.smith@company.com" }}
     # Ignore .company-directory unless configured with a company email